galvari/POLARstress/README.md

 ### 🎯 **Key Features**
 - **Stress Detection Using HR Only:** No need for complex PPG or ECG signals—works with simple HR data.
-- **Baseline Calculation:** Automatic identification of the most relaxing 2-minute baseline period.
+- **Baseline Calculation:** Automatic identification of the most relaxing 2-minute baseline period (if not provided).
 - **Overlapping Windows Analysis:** Tracks RMSSD trends over time for continuous stress monitoring.
-- **Stress Flagging:** Flags stress levels based on RMSSD thresholds (High Stress, Moderate Stress, Normal, Relaxed).
+- **Stress Flagging:** Flags stress levels based on RMSSD thresholds (Stressed, Aroused, Stable, Relaxed).
 - **Efficient Computation:** Designed to run on devices with limited processing power (e.g., wearables, mobile apps).

 ---